chee/obt5fork/README.md

 	   install  Install system and local dependencies
 	   build    Build module in current directory
-	   demo     Build demos into the demos/ directory verify   Lint code and verify if module structure follows the Origami specification test     Test if Sass silent compilation follows the Origami specification
+	   demo     Build demos into the demos/ directory test     Test if Sass silent compilation follows the Origami specification

 	Most used options include: